muggin/string-kernels/README.md

 ### Data
 The ```data``` directory has two data files ```train_data``` and ```test_data```.

-These files in the Pickle format and hold the dataset split as suggested in the paper (Modified Apte spit).
+These files are in the Pickle format and hold the dataset split as suggested in the paper (Modified Apte spit).